OtGabaldon/multiSourceWordMap/README.md

 For each command in this program you can append `-h` to see all information and options.
 A quick overview of the command will be listed below in a tree format.
 For details on each command use the -h command to get help.

 # Future functionality
-[ ] Adding command so you can combine multiple sources into a single file [ ] Adding a filter subcommand that will give functionality in filtering words
+- [ ] Adding command so you can combine multiple sources into a single file.
+- [ ] Adding a filter subcommand that will give functionality in filtering words.